Image from Pixabay

 Family therapy can be difficult to find in Columbus, OH.
 While there are many people who do therapy, trained Marriage and Family Therapists (MFT) are a rarity.
 It’s even more difficult to find family therapists that are trained and have experience, supervision and consultation in working with LGBTQ+ families.

-At Columbus Therapy and Hypnosis, our MFTs are trained specifically in relationship therapy.
+At Revitalize You, our MFTs are trained specifically in relationship therapy.
 They all also receive specific clinical training, supervision and/or consultation in working with LGBTQ+ clients so that they know how to provide help, support and understanding.

 Help With Romantic Relationships